survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

 - Webpack maintains a **runtime** containing information needed to run the application.
 - If the runtime manifest changes, the change invalidates the containing bundle.
 - Certain plugins allow you to write the runtime to the generated _index.html_.
 It's also possible to extract the information to a JSON file.
-The JSON comes in handy with _Server Side Rendering_.
+The JSON comes in handy with _Server-Side Rendering_.
 - **Records** allow you to store module IDs across builds.
 As a downside, you have to track the records file.

 You'll learn to analyze the build in the next chapter as it's essential for understanding and improving your build.